CoachKosik/File-permissions-in-Linux/README.md

 ## Skills Learned

-Technical Skills:
+**Technical Skills:**

-*Linux Command Line: Proficiency in using basic Linux commands like ls, chmod, and cd to navigate the file system and modify permissions.
+* Linux Command Line: Proficiency in using basic Linux commands like ls, chmod, and cd to navigate the file system and modify permissions.
-*File Permission Understanding: Knowledge of file permission syntax (rwx) and how to modify permissions using the chmod command.
+* File Permission Understanding: Knowledge of file permission syntax (rwx) and how to modify permissions using the chmod command.
-*Security Best Practices: Awareness of security principles like least privilege and the importance of restricting file and directory access.
+* Security Best Practices: Awareness of security principles like least privilege and the importance of restricting file and directory access.

-Problem-Solving and Analytical Skills:
+**Problem-Solving and Analytical Skills:**

-*Identifying Security Risks: The ability to assess the security implications of file and directory permissions and identify potential vulnerabilities.
+* Identifying Security Risks: The ability to assess the security implications of file and directory permissions and identify potential vulnerabilities.
-*Troubleshooting: The skill to diagnose permission-related issues and implement appropriate solutions.
+* Troubleshooting: The skill to diagnose permission-related issues and implement appropriate solutions.
-*Critical Thinking: The capacity to evaluate different approaches to file permissions and select the most secure and practical method.
+* Critical Thinking: The capacity to evaluate different approaches to file permissions and select the most secure and practical method.

 ## Tools Used

 The primary tool used in this project is the Linux command line.
 Specifically, the following commands were utilized:

 * ls -la: This command lists files and directories in a long format, including permissions, owner, group, size, modification date, and filename.
 It's essential for understanding the current permissions of files and directories.
 * chmod: This command is used to change file permissions.
-It allows you to modify read, write, and execute permissions for the owner, group, and others.
+It allows for the modification reading, writing, and execute permissions for the owner, group, and others.

-By effectively using these commands, you were able to:
+By effectively using these commands, I was able to:

 * Assess current permissions: Identify any security vulnerabilities or misconfigurations.
 * Modify permissions: Adjust permissions to align with security policies and protect sensitive data.